Khavanw/Khavanw/README.md

 👀 I'm passionate about Machine Learning, Deep Learning, and AI applications.

-🌱 I’m currently focusing on: Computer Vision and Natural Language Processing, MLOps & AI System Design
+🌱 I’m currently focusing on: Computer Vision and Natural Language Processing

 👥 I’m seeking a fulltime job on **AI Engineer**.